jessica-woodgate/desk23/Documentation/4. Sprints and Project Management/README.md

 * Assisted on the first wireframe of the website

 ## c.
-Documentation of your sprints, including both high level overview, timeline, and selected highlights that were critical points in the project (remember to show the users stories implemented in each sprint).
-We expect a summary of meeting logs (including for instance apologies for absence etc)
+Documentation of your sprints, including both high level overview, timeline, and selected highlights that were critical points in the project.

 ### High level overview